Go feature: Secret mode

-Part of the Accepted! series, explaining the upcoming Go changes in simple terms.
+Part of the Accepted! series: Go proposals and features explained in simple terms.

 Automatically erase used memory to prevent secret leaks.